1234567Yang/TheGoguardianAppBypass/README.md

     Start-Sleep -Seconds 1.5
 }
 ```

+## Goto browser settings
+* Search "proxy"
+* Change to "do not use the system proxy"

 # Dear Goguardian developer:
 I do not know what you learned during your university life, but your application has a lot of BUGs.